Home | About me | Contact | What's new | Privacy | Search

 Why is there no work being done?

 Perhaps one of the most common complaints uttered about road construction is that it seems like there's often not any work being done on a specific project.
-However, this is generally not the case.
-Oftentimes, there is work being done that you simply don't see, such as underground or nearby-but-out-of-view drainage or utility work, or work on a nearby section of the same project that must be completed first due to sequencing.
-That said, construction projects are very dynamic and there are times when work sites are dormant as the result of a number of legitimate circumstances:
+However, contractors lose money if they're not working on a project, so they will avoid complete work stoppages unless absolutely necessary.
+Oftentimes, there is actually work being done that you simply don't see, such as underground or nearby drainage or utility work that you don't notice as you sail through the work site, or work on a nearby section of the project that must be completed first due to project sequencing requirements.
+That said, construction projects are very dynamic, and there are times when work sites are dormant as the result of a number of legitimate circumstances:

 Why does construction take so long?

 The answer is pretty straight-forward: major road projects are extremely complex and require an incredible amount of work.
-And, while all that all work is going on, traffic still has to be able to reasonably move through the work zone.
-A good analogy would be to consider how long it would take to re-floor a room, then consider how long it would take to re-floor that room with the furniture still in it-- doing so substantially increases the time and effort it takes to get the job done.
+And, while all that work is going on, traffic still has to be able to reasonably move through the work zone.
+A good analogy would be to consider how long it would take to re-floor an empty room, then consider how long it would take to re-floor that same room without taking the furniture out — doing so substantially increases the time and effort it takes to get the job done.
 That's just reality.

-As any project manager worth their salt will tell you, there are three options for completing any project: fast, good, and cheap; the catch is that you can only have two.
+As any project manager worth their salt will tell you, there are three constraints for completing any project: speed, quality, and cost.
+The catch is that you can only manage two, and adjusting one affects the others.

-Of course, it's important for all road projects need to be done well ("good"), so that leaves fast vs. cheap.
+Of course, it's important for all road projects to be done well ("good"), so that leaves fast vs. cheap.
 Since most projects have limited funding and are by necessity low-bid ("cheap"), that means they can't be done as fast as we'd all like.
+To do them faster would require either (a) higher taxes, or (b) fewer needed projects getting done.

-Why does there always seem to be delays on road projects?
+Why do there always seem to be delays on road projects?

-If you've ever watched one of those home improvement shows on TV or been involved in your own home renovation project, you know that just about every construction project encounters snags-- it's just the nature of the beast.
-Consider the number and impact of issues encountered on a simple home project and then scale that up for a multi-million dollar highway project.
-All kinds of things can and do go wrong during construction-- workers digging find a surprise utility or geological feature, delivery of materials can be delayed or those materials may be problematic or defective in some way, equipment can break down, and so on... not to mention delays caused by weather.
+If you've ever watched one of those home improvement shows on TV or been involved in your own home renovation project, you know that just about every construction project encounters snags — it's just the nature of the beast.
+Consider the number and impact of issues encountered on a simple home project, then scale that up for a multi-million dollar highway project.
+All kinds of things can and do go wrong during construction — workers digging find an unexpected utility line or geological feature, delivery of materials can be delayed or those materials may be problematic or defective in some way, equipment can break down, and so on... not to mention delays caused by weather.
 Project timelines usually include some "wiggle-room" to try to accommodate these issues, but big problems or even a lot of little ones can consume that buffer and cause a project to get behind schedule.
-No matter how "simple" a project might seem or how thorough and meticulous the planning a project has undergone, it will almost surely encounter issues.
+No matter how "simple" a project might seem or how thorough and meticulous the planning for a project has been, it will almost surely encounter issues.
 Simply put, planners and engineers don't know what they don't know.

 Why is this road always under construction? / They just finished a project on this road and now they're starting another?

 It seems like a lot of folks think that once a road is built, it will never need to be worked on again.
 But it should be obvious that’s not the case.
-After a decade or two, every road will need major maintenance—repaving, repairs, etc., and bridges need repairs or replacement every few decades.
+After a decade or two, every road will need major maintenance — repaving, repairs, etc., and bridges need repairs or replacement every few decades.
 If traffic has increased, roads will need expanding or other operational improvements.
-And road design and engineering is constantly evolving and improving, so obsolete sections need to be upgraded over time for better safety or operation.
-For example, a freeway built fifty years ago looks and functions substantially differently than one built today—is it reasonable to expect that a 1970s-era or earlier highway would never be upgraded to modern standards?
+And road design and engineering is constantly evolving and improving, so obsolete sections need to be upgraded over time for better safety or functionality.
+For example, a freeway built in 1970 looks and functions substantially differently than one built today — is it reasonable to expect that a highway built decades ago would never be upgraded to modern standards?

 Why don't contractors dedicate crews to projects?